In this ‘digital territory’ geographical borders become dissipated, and the physical ones find multiple possibilities.

 A collection of screenshots

-For Digital Notes, Fronteiras: Território de Rupturas was shown alongside two other video works in a Shorts Screening on Thursday 8 April at 7pm and will be available to watch here until the end of April.
+For Digital Notes, Fronteiras: Território de Rupturas was shown alongside two other video works in a Shorts Screening on Thursday 8 April.

 You can continue to follow their ongoing research on their collective Instagram, Território de Rupturas.